SOURCES OF DATA

 The Census of Population and Housing

-The 2006 Census of Population and Housing collected information on a person’s main job (the one in which they usually worked the most hours) in the week before the Census.
+The 2006 Census of Population and Housing collected information on a person’s main job in the week before the Census (i.e. the one in which they usually worked the most hours).
 A range of demographic information including sex, age, birthplace, income, hours worked and state or territory of usual residence as well as details on occupation and industry are available from the Census.
-While this chapter provides some data from the Census on cultural employment, it is by no means exhaustive and substantially more can be found in the ABS publication Employment in Culture, Australia, 2006 (cat. no. 6273.0).
+While this chapter provides some data from the Census on cultural employment, it is by no means exhaustive and substantially more can be found in the ABS (2008d) publication Employment in Culture, Australia, 2006 (cat. no. 6273.0).

-The list of cultural occupations shown in this chapter is based on the Occupation Classification of the Australian Culture and Leisure Classifications 2008 (Second Edition) (ACLC) (cat. no. 4902.0).
-Occupations were selected because they require creative participation (e.g. Sculptors and Actors), or have a role in enabling others to participate in a cultural activity (e.g. Librarians).
+The list of cultural occupations shown in this chapter is based on the Occupation Classification of the (ABS, 2008c) Australian Culture and Leisure Classifications 2008 (Second Edition) (ACLC) ( cat. no. 4902.0).
+Occupations were selected because they require creative participation (e.g. sculptors and actors), or have a role in enabling others to participate in a cultural activity (e.g. librarians).

 Survey of Work in Selected Culture and Leisure Activities

-The survey of Work in Selected Culture and Leisure Activities has been collected as a supplement to the monthly Labour Force Survey since 1993.
-There has been slight changes in methodology during this time.
-Unlike the Census, the surveys covered all cultural work including second jobs and both paid and unpaid involvement.
-The surveys asked people aged 15 years and over about their involvement in cultural activities over a 12-month period.
-Data from the 2007 survey appears in Work in Selected Culture and Leisure Activities, Australia, April 2007 (cat. no. 6281.0).
+The survey of Work in Selected Culture and Leisure Activities was collected as a supplement to the monthly Labour Force Survey between 1993 and 2007.
+There were slight changes in methodology during this time.
+Unlike the Census, the survey covered all cultural work including second jobs and both paid and unpaid involvement.
+The survey asked people aged 15 years and over about their involvement in cultural activities over a 12 month period.
+Data from the most recent, and final, survey appears in the ABS (2007b) publication Work in Selected Culture and Leisure Activities, Australia, April 2007 (cat. no. 6281.0).

-The 2006 Voluntary Work Survey collected information about volunteering for a range of organisations, including those relating to arts and heritage.
-The demographic details of volunteers, their reasons for volunteering and the frequency and duration of their involvement were all collected.
-Summary results from the 2006 survey are published in Voluntary Work, Australia, 2006 (cat. no. 4441.0).
+The 2010 General Social Survey (GSS) contained a voluntary work module and collected information about volunteering for a range of organisations, including those relating to arts and heritage.
+Data relating to the demographic details of volunteers, their reasons for volunteering and the frequency and duration of their involvement were all collected.
+Summary results from the 2010 survey are published in (ABS, 2011g) Voluntary Work, Australia, 2010 (cat. no. 4441.0).

 Service Industry Surveys

 Different surveys collect information about different populations.
-The Census, Work in Selected Culture and Leisure Activities and Voluntary Work Survey obtain their data from households whereas the Service Industry Surveys collect information from cultural organisations.
-These organisations are able to provide information on the number of people they employ and the number of volunteers whose services they use.
+The Census, Work in Selected Culture and Leisure Activities and Voluntary Work obtain their data from households whereas the Service Industry Surveys collected information from cultural organisations.
+These organisations were able to provide information on the number of people they employed and the number of volunteers whose services they used.
+The suite of Service Industry Surveys has been discontinued

 Survey of Employee Earnings and Hours

-The May 2006 Survey of Employee Earnings and Hours provides information on the composition and distribution of the earnings and hours of wage and salary earners.
-Data from this survey have been published in Employee Earnings and Hours, Australia, May 2006 (cat. no. 6306.0).
+The August 2010 survey of Employee Earnings and Hours provides information on the composition and distribution of the earnings and hours of wage and salary earners.
+Data from this survey have been published in (ABS, 2011e) Employee Earnings and Hours, Australia, May 2010 (cat. no. 6306.0).